gerardcobas/FrontendTest/README.md

 ## HOW TO START

+1. Investigate the github api calls for user and repos (for example: test them in the browser)
-1. Fork this repository & cd into the directory
+2. Fork this repository & cd into the directory
-2. Launch the web application, for example with: python -m SimpleHTTPServer 1337
+3. Launch the web application, for example with: python -m SimpleHTTPServer 1337
-3. Open the browser with http://localhost:1337/ and start coding!
+4. Open the browser with http://localhost:1337/ and start coding!

 ## NOT REQUIRED, BUT IMPRESSIVE